prof-rossetti/intro-to-python/notes/devtools/vs-code.md

 When you open a Python file in VS Code, it should prompt you to install the official Python extension (`ms-python.python`).
 You are recommended to install this extension to enable Python syntax auto-completion.

+> NOTE: VS Code has removed many of the helpful auto-complete snippets.
+So we need to configure our own if we want to use them.
+Try searching for a plugin related to Python snippets, or configure your own (see "Python Snippets" section below).

 ### Column Selection

 If configured, your text editor can also enable vertical text selection.
 This comes in handy if you have to change multiple lines of text at the same time, including commenting-out many lines at once.